-University of Missouri School of Medicine's Rural Track Elective Program
+University of Missouri School of Medicine Rural Track Elective Program Opportunities

 - Need: Increase number of medical providers in rural Missouri.

-- Intervention: Expansion of the Rural Track training sites and additional medical student and resident rural curriculum offerings with programs through the Rural Medical Services Grant.
+- Intervention: Grant-supported expansion of the Rural Track Training sites with additional medical student and resident rural curriculum offerings.

-- Results: Early results show 22 medical students have rotated through the training sites and more than 50 medical students and residents have attended the focused lecture series.
+- Results: Since the 2016-2017 academic year, 50 medical students have rotated at the training sites supported by this grant and more than 350 medical students and residents have attended the focused lecture series.

-As part of its Rural Track Pipeline Program, the University of Missouri School of Medicine's (MU SOM) Rural Health Department continues to expand rural training experiences through its most recent addition, the Rural Track Elective Program.
+As part of its Rural Track Pipeline Program, the University of Missouri School of Medicine's (MU SOM) Rural Health Department continues to expand rural training experiences through its most recent addition, the Rural Scholars Program.

-Along with this program, the department has also added the Rural Medicine Lecture Series to the elective curriculum of both medical students and MU residents in family medicine, child health, internal medicine, obstetrics and gynecology, and psychiatry.
+Along with this program, the department has added the Rural Medicine Lecture Series as a supplement to the curriculum of both medical students from multiple disciplines in the health professions and MU residents in family medicine, child health, internal medicine, obstetrics and gynecology, surgery, neurology, and psychiatry.

 Non-clinical practice management rotations in practice management are also offered to residents.
 Providing an opportunity to learn more about clinic operations, this program is sponsored through a grant from the Missouri Department of Health and Senior Services.
 Funding through the Federal Office of Rural Health Policy has also supported some elements of these programs.